-Buying and selling at the same time
+Buying and Selling at the Same Time

 Instead, we recommend that you get preapproved for a loan and begin looking at homes.
 If there are a few homes on the market that interest you, you have two options.

 First, you can put an offer in on a home but make it contingent on the sale of your home.
 This means that you will wait to close on the new home until you’ve sold your current home.
 This option may seem too good to be true and that’s because in some ways it is.
-Many sellers won’t accept contingency offers, so while you may put the offer in, there’s still a chance the seller won’t accept. [bctt tweet=”Did you know you can make an offer on a home contingent on the sale of your current home?” username=”MTGSpecialists”]
+Many sellers won’t accept contingency offers, so while you may put the offer in, there’s still a chance the seller won’t accept.

-Gauge the market
+Gauge the Market

 Whether it’s a seller’s market or a buyer’s market, you’re in luck!
 Since you’re buying and selling, the market is always going to be in your favor.
 We recommend you gauge the market to know whether it’s going to be harder to sell your existing home or purchase a new one.